oddtiming/push_swap/README.md

 ## Goal

-The goal is to sort a given stack of n values (`stack_a`) in ascending order by using a selected set of moves.
+The goal is to sort a given stack of n values (`stack_a`) in ascending order from the top of the stack by using a selected set of moves.

 - The values are taken in as executable parameters, and can be any signed integer values, without duplicates.
 - The first value entered in argv will be at the top of the stack (`index == 0`), the last will be at the bottom (`index == size - 1`)